 You’re sleeping less.
 In spring, you may find it harder to sleep at your usual time and that’s not just because we switch to daylight saving time.
 The additional sunlight tells our bodies to produce less melatonin, a hormone secreted by the pineal gland that regulates our circadian rhythm and natural wake-sleep patterns.

 Your general mood brightens.
 Paul says that the onset of more sunshine in spring and the abundance of color bring us out of our “winter blues” and puts us in a more positive place.
 You find yourself feeling happier and more sociable.
 We also experience an increase in production of the “happy hormone” serotonin during the transition to spring.

 You may become obsessed with cleaning.
 The urge to clean the house from top to bottom, and spruce up the yard are sure signs of Spring Fever.
 Although spring cleaning is probably not caused by biology, it has been so ingrained in our Western culture that our subconscious mind takes over, urging us to get out the cleaning supplies and scrub away winter grime.
 Cleaning services and products are known to boost their advertising during springtime, cashing in on our natural urge to purge away the old and make way for the new.

-The information herein on "6 Spring Fever Symptoms to Look For" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "6 Spring Fever Symptoms to Look For" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.